 Fireplace mantels are often the focal point of the rooms they reside in.
-Learn how to make the most of them with these fireplace mantel ideas.
-Like with any display, a mantel display needs a certain amount of balance and proportion.
+Learn how to make the most of them with these mantel decor ideas.
+As with any home display, a fireplace mantel display needs a certain amount of balance and proportion.
 Don't just randomly place items.
-No matter what you put on it, keep these tips in mind.
+No matter what you put on it, keep the following tips in mind.

-- Use items of different shapes and sizes.
+- Variation: Use items of different shapes and sizes.
 Start with taller items at the back and use smaller items as you work your way forward.

-- Don't be afraid to layer items in front of each other–it creates depth.
-Remember, it's not a photograph and people won't always be looking at it straight-on.
+- Layering: Don't be afraid to layer items in front of each other—this creates depth.
+Remember, a mantel is not a photograph and people won't always be looking at it straight-on.
 Items in the foreground should overlap those in the back so that no item is obscured.

-- If you're a fan of symmetry, the tried and true formula that always works is to put one large item in the middle (such as a bowl of flowers) and then flank each side with matching items (create a mirror image).
+- Symmetry: The tried-and-true formula that always works is to put one large item in the middle (such as a bowl of flowers) and then flank each side with matching items (creating a mirror image).

-- When using multiple items always use odd numbers.
+- Odd Numbers: When using multiple items, always use an odd number of them.
 For instance, three candlesticks instead of two, or five bud vases instead of four.
-This goes for just about everything in decorating: when it comes to groups, odds are better than evens.
+This goes for just about everything in decorating: when it comes to groups, odds are more interesting than evens.

-- For a formal look, anchor the mantel with matching items on each side.
+- Elegance: For a formal look, anchor the mantel with matching items on each side.
 A pair of Staffordshire dog figurines, for example, always looks classic and polished.

-- Try not to use a totally random assortment of items.
-Find items that compliment each other either with color, style or theme.
+- Connection: Try not to use a totally random assortment of items.
+Find items that complement each other either in color, style, or theme.
 The objects should connect to each other in some way.

-- Balance doesn't have to mean matching.
+- Proportion: Balance doesn't have to mean that all pieces match.
 Several lightweight items on one side can be balanced with one visually heavy item on the other.

-- To really create focus and call attention to a piece, place one large item in the center.
+- Accent Piece: To really create focus and call attention to a piece, place one large item in the center.